University of Baltimore Office of Government and Public Affairs

 When does the president talk to legislators?

 The president is the University's official representative to the General Assembly.
-Anita Harewood, vice president for government and public affairs, serves as the University's liaison to state legislators in Annapolis and the University's federal representatives.
+Anita Harewood, vice president for government and public affairs, and Suzanne Tabor, director of government relations, serve as the University's liaison to state legislators in Annapolis and as the University's federal representatives.

-Who are our elected officials that represent UB?
+Who are our elected officials that represent UBalt?

 Where do I go if I want to participate in the legislative process?

-Among the many ways that you can participate in the legislative process are contacting your home legislator or attending public hearings.
+Among the many ways that you can participate in the legislative process is to contact your home legislator or attend public hearings.

 Contact your legislators to discuss important issues.
-If you need to find the names and telephone numbers of your representatives, visit MD Legislature.
+If you need to find the names and telephone numbers of your representatives, visit Maryland Legislature.

 Participate in the Student Day in Annapolis.
-This event is jointly sponsored by the Office of Government and Public Affairs and the Center for Student Involvement and is open to University students who wish to learn more about the legislative process.
+This event is jointly sponsored by the Office of Government and Public Affairs and the Center for Student Engagement and Inclusion and is open to University students who wish to learn more about the legislative process.
 The event offers students an introduction to the General Assembly and exposure to state legislators.

 How can I research pending legislation?

-For information on pending legislation, please visit the Maryland General Assembly Web site.
-If you have the legislation's bill number, you can simply type the bill number into the search engine to find bill information, description, sponsor and status.
+For information on pending legislation, visit the Maryland General Assembly web site.
+If you have the legislation's bill number, simply type that number into the search engine to find bill information, description, sponsor and status.

-You may also find legislative highlights for the current session on the UB Government and Public Affairs website.
+You may also find legislative highlights for the current session on the UBalt Government and Public Affairs website.